-My name is Senga White and I am an information and knowledge specialist, currently working as Research and Learning Coordinator at Southland Boys High School, a Year 7-13 school in Invercargill, New Zealand.
+My name is Senga White and I am an information and knowledge specialist, currently working as a Research and Learning Coordinator at Southland Boys High School, a Year 7-13 school in Invercargill, New Zealand.

 - Involvement in a New Zealand research team, Transforming information Literacy space(s) to support student learning, funded for three years by Teaching Learning Research Initiative (TLRI) where we aim to improve students’ information literacy (IL) competencies and learning across senior secondary and tertiary sectors, through developing collaborative partnerships between teachers and librarians.
 We have an Information Literacy Spaces blog and a Facebook page so you can follow our journey.

 As part of my professional journey, I have also developed the Tertiary Prep Programme which is designed to enable those wishing to be successful in learning beyond secondary school to achieve and succeed.
 This is successful for Year 13 students to help with their transition from secondary to tertiary learning, as well as those who have had a break from formal learning and wish to resume, including distance learners, and adults who have never studied beyond school but are now considering further study.

 My work is my passion!
 As well as being the “library queen” (as introduced to a class by one of my English colleagues) and the “research expert”, I am a life-long reader and lover of books.
 I love to match readers to books they’ll fall in love with or be impacted by and have recently developed a Library Skills – Learning for Life workbook, aimed at Year 7-10 students which combine library skills with elements of research skills and reading enjoyment.